wkocjan/gatsby-contentful-portfolio/README.md

 This project comes with a Contentful setup command `npm run setup`.

 This command will ask you for a space ID, and access tokens for the Contentful Management and Delivery API and then import the needed content model into the space you define and write a config file (`.env`).

+This command uses content from `export.json` to bootstrap your portfolio with test data.
+To use your blog content from Contentful, export the data as JSON to `contentful` folder.
+Update the import statement in the `setup.js` file and run `npm run setup` command.

 ### Set up Mailchimp